Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: L2D TO MULTIPLE EXPERTS

 \paragraph{Data} Again let $\rvx_n \in \mathcal{X}$ and $\ry_n \in \mathcal{Y}$ be the feature and label respectively, as defined above.
 Now let there be $J$ experts, and denote each expert's prediction space as $\mathcal{M}_{j}$ (which again we will assume is equal to the label space: $\mathcal{M}_{j}$ = $\mathcal{Y}$ $ \ \forall j$).
 The expert demonstrations are denoted $\rsm_{n,j} \in \mathcal{M}_{j}$ for the associated features $\rvx_n$.
 The combined N-element training sample is then denoted $\mathcal{D} = \{\vx_n, y_n, m_{n,1}, \ldots, m_{n,J}\}_{n=1}^{N}$.

-\paragraph{Models} Again we use the classifier-rejector formulation \citep{46544,NIPS2016_7634ea65}.
-In L2D with one expert, the rejector makes a binary decision---to defer or not---but in multi-expert L2D, the rejector also must choose \emph{to which} expert to assign the instance.
+\paragraph{Models} Again we use the classifier-rejector formulation.
+The classifier ($h$) is unchanged from the single-expert setting.
+The rejector, on the other hand, must be modified.
+In L2D with one expert, the rejector makes a binary decision---to defer or not.
+In multi-expert L2D, the rejector also must choose \emph{to which} expert to assign the instance.
 Hence let the rejector be denoted $r: \mathcal{X} \rightarrow \{0,1,\ldots, J\}$.
-When $r(\rvx)=0$, the classifier makes the decision in the typical way.
-When $r(\rvx)=j$, the classifier abstains and defers the decision to the $j$th expert.
-The classifier in this setting ($h$) is unchanged from the single expert case.
+When $r(\rvx)=0$, the classifier makes the decision.
+When $r(\rvx)=j$, the system defers the decision to the $j$th expert.

 \paragraph{Learning} Again the learning objective is the $0-1$ loss.
 We can re-write Equation \ref{eq:0-1} for the multi-expert setting as: